Style Guide

 • TES fonts: Using custom classes (described next), you can render some text in fonts taken from the games. .handwriting uses the Skyrim journal font; .dovah, .dwemer, .falmer, and .daedric do exactly what they say, and .ehlnofex uses the font shown on the Eye of Magnus.
 You can also use an IAL to apply the lang="x-NAME" attribute.

-• HTML attributes: the “inline attribute list” allows you to write HTML attributes and attach them to the HTML tag that your Markdown will produce.
+• HTML attributes: the inline attribute list described above allows you to write HTML attributes and attach them to the HTML tag that your Markdown will produce.
 This text is colored by an IAL.

 • HTML tag replacement: the special attribute {:tag="new_tag"} causes the Markdown engine to change the generated tag to use the provided tag, preserving the rest of its attributes and children.
 This means that you can turn > blockquotes or _italics_ into arbitrary block- or inline- HTML elements.

-Restrictions: the Markdown engine does not parse inside code spans.
+Restrictions: the Markdown engine does not parse inside code elements.
 You can still rewrite their tag, but their contents are shown verbatim.

 Additionally, Markdown blocks that produce two-layer HTML nodes (triple-backticks produces <pre><code>; - list produces <ul><li>, and 1. list produces <ol><li>) discard their IALs, as the engine cannot determine whether the attributes should be attached to the outer or inner layer.